 She was dreaming again.
 About Shinzon.
 Riker could always tell.
 There was a different tone to Deanna's cries, a certain desperate quality to the sound that accompanied the thrashing as she tried to escape a tormenter long gone.
 After five months of this, Riker had learned not to wake her up.
 It did her no good, and he hated to see her close down as she tried to keep the subject of her nightmares from him.
 He didn't like to think that there was something that could come between them this way, something she simply refused to discuss with him.
 And maybe it would get better on its own?
 The dreams were getting less frequent, and seemingly less fierce.
 The shadows under her eyes were finally fading, and the smiles she gave him in the morning were real.
 But the sex...

-He shied away from that topic, ignored the stab of pain in his gut--both an emotional response and a physical one.
+He shied away from that topic and ignored the stab of pain in his gut–both an emotional response and a physical one.
 He wanted her, needed her.
 And he hadn't had her since that bastard had died, apparently taking Deanna's ability to make love to Riker with him.

 "Why?"
 Riker whispered, not for the first time.
 "Why can't you love me?"
 It sounded pathetic to him and he pushed himself out of bed.
 He'd go to the bridge, sit an extra shift.
 Or catch up on work.
 Or wander the halls.
-Anything but lay in this bed with a woman that no longer needed him, no longer wanted him.
+Anything but lie in this bed with a woman who no longer needed him, no longer wanted him.

-He stepped into the shower, already touching, holding, rubbing--there were other ways to get rid of the need, of the longing.
+He stepped into the shower, already touching, holding, rubbing—there were other ways to get rid of the need, of the longing.
 This wasn't anywhere near as satisfying as losing himself in Deanna's warm body would have been.
-But it was effective in the short term, helped turn the resentment down a notch.
-He heard a noise at the door, turned quickly, dropping his hands.
+But it was effective in the short term and helped turn the resentment down a notch.
+He heard a noise at the door and turned quickly, dropping his hands.
 But it was too late.
 She had seen, was staring at him now with a strange look on her face.
 Then she turned and walked out of the bathroom.

 He sighed and turned off the shower.
-Grabbing a towel, he wrapped it around him as he walked out to the bed.
+Grabbing a towel, he wrapped it around himself as he walked out to the bed.
 He used to walk around the room naked.
 Used to sleep naked.
 Deanna had taught him to be free with his body, back when he was the prudish one and she the hedonist.
-Ironic that now he covered up because she didn't like to look at him, would not look at him.
-There were days he wanted to grab her and--
+Ironic that now he covered up because she didn't like to look at him—wouldn't look at him.
+There were days he wanted to grab her and—

 And be just like Shinzon, the better part of him whispered to the hurt man.
 You'd be just like Shinzon.